-Comparison of Estimates of Same-Sex Couple Households from the ACS and CPS by
+Comparison of Estimates of Same-Sex Couple Households from the ACS and CPS

-Daphne Lofquist and Renee Ellis US Bureau of the Census
+Daphne Lofquist and Renee Ellis U. S. Census Bureau

-Annual Meeting of the Population Association of America, Washington, D.C.
-March 31-April 2, 2011
+Presented at the Annual Meeting of the Population Association of America Washington, DC March 31 to April 2, 2011